saiprakash-c/saiprakash-c/README.md

-Hi, I’m Sai P. I’m curious about Artificial Intelligence and looking to colloborate on projects related to that.
+Hi, I’m Sai P. I’m curious about Artificial Intelligence and always looking for collaborations on open source projects.
 You can reach out to me on [Twitter](https://mobile.twitter.com/saiprakash_c) or [LinkedIn](https://www.linkedin.com/in/saiprakashreddyc/).

 <!---